In our day to day work as network administrators it is often necessary to compare configuration files of Cisco routers, switches, firewalls etc.

 One option to help us compare Cisco configuration files is to export the config files in text format and then use a software tool to perform line by line comparison for us between different files.

 The easiest way to export a configuration file in text format is to execute the command “show run” or “show startup“, press the “space bar” key several times until the end of the configuration and then copy and paste the lines from the Terminal screen to a text editor.

 Then you can import this text configuration file into a specialized comparison tool such as the ones below:

 A free program available on the Internet to compare text files is Compare It 4.
 It can be downloaded from the official site: http://www.grigsoft.com/wincmp3.htm

-From IOS version 12.3 (4)T, the comparison can be made directly on the IOS command line.
+From IOS version 12.3 (4)T and later, the comparison can be made directly on the IOS command line.

 The commands to compare the running configuration from the startup configuration are the following:

 Router # show archive config differences system: running-config nvram: startup-config